openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 - There was a Huge amount of unused CSS code.
 We have optimized all of them.

 - There were like 200 lines of JS code that have been optimized. because:
-- We can use HTML/CSS instead of JS like image-accordion etc
+- We can use HTML/CSS instead of JS like image-accordion etc.
 - Used cached js code(By function) instead of repeated code
 - Some of the widgets like 'Timeline' widgets had heavy JS code.
 We make it totally lightweight.
 Such: Instead of raw scroll functionality, we have used Elementor waypoint function.